karen-matsunaga/Forge-Minecraft-Modding-1.20.1-Module-1/README.md

-# 2024-10-11 - 3.
-Adding Custom Blocks
+# 2024-10-07 - 7-AddingCustomLootTables(DropsToBlocks)
-* Adding name, texture, and, registry blocks in game.
+* Adding loot tables and tools to break ore's blocks in game.
 ## Udemy - Credits: Modding By Kaupenjoe: Minecraft Modding 1.20.X for Forge